vigna/value-traits-rs/README.md

 [`index_subslice`], which have the same semantics as the corresponding methods of slices.

 The other missing trait contained in this crate is [`IterateByValue`], which has the same logic for iterators.
 Rust has presently no trait specifying that you can iterate by value on some structure without consuming it as [`IntoIterator`] does.
-What one usually does is to implement [`IntoIterator`] on a reference, providing an iterator on references on the element, which brings back the problem of constraining such implementations to explicit representations.
-While it is possible to implement [`IntoIterator`] in such a way to return values, slices, vectors, etc., already have implementations returning references, so a different trait is necessary.
+What one usually does is to implement [`IntoIterator`] on a reference, providing an iterator on references on the elements, which brings back the problem of constraining such implementations to explicit representations.
+While it is possible to implement [`IntoIterator`] in such a way to return values, many standard types as slices, vectors, etc., already have implementations returning references, so a different trait is necessary.

 Implementing subslices is tricky, so [`Subslices`] is a procedural macro that